Spiked v. Spikeless Golf Shoes – What's better?

-- Compare the two when it comes to traction
+- Comparing the two when it comes to traction

-- Touch upon the differences in the comfort they provide
+- Touching upon the differences in the comfort they provide

-- Take a closer look at the versatility of both types of shoes
+- Taking a closer look at the versatility of both types of shoes

-- Compare the pros of the two to let you know which of the two is better suited for you
+- Comparing the pros of the two to let you know which of the two is better suited for you

 Traction is the first point we need to address as it’s the main difference between these two styles of shoes.